golova-m/Python-beginning-tutorial-projects/README.md

 The repository contains educational projects on Python in the form of Jupiter notebooks.

 The tasks are taken from books/courses/blogs on programming training.

+Content:
+1. The small_interview_tasks.ipynb file contains typical tasks that can be given in interviews.
+2. The small_mindfulness_tasks.ipynb file contains small tasks with a twist.